 Each student entering the educational programs at Spartan College is provided with safety and campus security information prior to and during their first day of class.
 Students are provided with:

-- Campus Security and Clery Act
+- Campus Security and Clery Act - Student Safety Handbook

-- Up with Life Drug Abuse Education and Prevention Guide

-- Student Safety Handbook

 The Safety Officer provides an orientation for each new class to emphasize the safety and security issues and the importance of compliance.

 New employees are also provided with: